 The minimum account balance for Demand Certificates is \$5.00.
 Demand Certificates are not transferable except at the time of an account holder's death, and then only to the designated beneficiary; however, withdrawals from Demand Certificates may be made at any time upon 30 days' written notice as explained below.
 Additions to principal may be made at any time in any amount of \$5.00 or more.
 Interest on Demand Certificates will be generated at the then applicable interest rate.
 The interest rate on Demand Certificates is variable and the Foundation may adjust interest as explained above (see "General").
-Interest will be accumulated in the purchaser's account and posted thereto on the last day of each month and compounded thereafter.
+The Foundation may establish, from time to time, progressive variable interest rate tiers for interest rates payable on the Demand Certificates based on the total principal amount invested.
+The initial interest rate on Demand Certificates will depend upon the progressive tiers established by the Foundation and prevailing interest rates at the time of sale.
+Interest on Demand Certificates may be payable on the first business day of each month at the written election of the investor or may also be left to accumulate, in which case it will be credited to the holder's account on the last day of each month.
+Interest credited and left to accumulate will compound monthly at the current rate of interest on the Demand Certificate based on the total principal amount invested.
 Statements will be mailed quarterly.
-Even though interest is accumulated, it must generally be reported as income for tax purposes in the year in which it is earned.
-However, if the Demand Certificate is purchased by an Individual Retirement Program holder (see "Individual Retirement Program" below) or BIC U.S. 403(b)(9) Account, interest will be accumulated, and generally will not be taxed prior to distribution.
+Whether interest is paid or accumulated, it must generally be reported as income for tax purposes in the year in which it is earned.
+However, if the Demand Certificate is purchased by an Individual Retirement Program holder (see "Individual Retirement Program" below) or BIC U.S. 403(b)(9) Account, interest will be accumulated and generally will not be taxed prior to distribution.
 See "Tax Considerations."
 During one's lifetime, provision may be made for a gift over to the Foundation, said sum to be transferred and the gift to become effective at the time of the account holder's death; however, such choice may be withdrawn prior to death.